 - If we both decide to proceed, we will email or mail you our application packet, which also requests 2-4 pictures of yourself, as well as inquire about your medical history, psychological history, lifestyle, and preferences related to surrogacy.
 Complete the application thoroughly and honestly so that we can start the “getting to know you” process, thus matching you with the most appropriate intended parents.

 - If your application is accepted, Shared Conception will contact you to gather more information about you and your family.
-Upon review, you will be contacted about your potential participation in Shared Conception’s Surrogacy Program.
-We will then start a series of meetings via phone, Skype or in-person so we can get to know each other better.
+We want to get to know you better including your preferences related to surrogacy and what your ideal match would be.
 We want you to have the opportunity to ask any and all questions you may have before you decide to join our program.
 If you are married, it is also helpful for your spouse to attend these meetings.
 His presence allows us to get to know you both thus custom-matching you with the most appropriate intended parents.

 - If all goes well, and we are mutually pleased with each other, Shared Conception will present you with our Agency agreement which spells out both parties rights and responsibilities and gives us permission to present your profile to prospective intended parents.

 - Next, we will start gathering medical records from your previous pregnancies.
-As this can take awhile, we suggest you contact your OB/GYN as soon as you can and request that your records be transmitted to our office.
+As this can take a while, it’s important that you provide us with your OBGYN and hospital info as soon as possible.

 - If you have medical insurance, we will also ask that you send your insurance benefits information to us.
-We will help you review your health insurance policy to ensure that your pregnancy as a surrogate mother is covered.
+The goal is to see if your health insurance policy has any surrogacy exclusions relating to pregnancy.
+Once you’re matched, we’ll have an insurance specialist review this as well.
 If you do not have insurance, we will assist you in finding a policy.
 The intended parents will be responsible for the premium.

-- While your insurance and medical records are being gathered, Shared Conception will simultaneously conduct a thorough criminal and residential background check.
+- While your insurance and medical records are being gathered, Shared Conception will simultaneously conduct a thorough criminal background check.